maboiteaspam/st-event-dispatcher/README.md

 ## Install

-The recommended way to install ComponentName is through composer.
+The recommended way to install Component is through composer.

 ```json
 {